ImperialCollegeLondon/RSEBlog/docs/posts/20260227_bokeh_django.md

 source = ColumnDataSource(df)
 ```

 The `figure` class creates a Bokeh figure for plotting.
 We can then plot our data; for line charts, this is done using the `line()` glyph method.
 The code snippet below also demonstrates how to define features such as the title, dimensions, background colour, axis range and labels.
+We have defined a `plot_config` for convenience, consisting of a dictionary that maps the label names (column headings in the `ColumnDataSource`) to the colour of the associated line in the plot.

 ```py
 from bokeh.plotting import figure